namdraks/EV-Data-Analysis-Recommendation-System/README.md

+#EV-Data-Analysis-Recommendation-System
-This project involves analyzing electric vehicle (EV) data to uncover insights and support consumer decision-making.
-Key components include:
+This project presents a comprehensive analysis of electric vehicle (EV) data using Python, aimed at uncovering insights and building a user-friendly recommendation tool.
+Key tasks include:

-Analyzing EV range, battery capacity, and performance metrics to identify trends and insights
+Filtering EVs based on budget and range criteria to support practical decision-making

+Grouping data by manufacturer and calculating average battery capacities for benchmarking

-Conducting hypothesis testing to compare brand performance and validate assumptions
+Visualizing relationships between battery capacity and range, and identifying outliers in energy consumption Conducting hypothesis testing to compare engine power between Tesla and Audi, revealing brand performance differences

-Developing a Python-based recommendation system that suggests EV options based on user inputs such as budget, desired range, and battery capacity
+Developing a Python-based EV recommendation system that suggests suitable models based on user inputs (budget, range, and battery)

-The project combines data analysis and practical application to help users make informed EV purchase decisions.
+This project combines data analysis, statistical testing, and applied machine learning to enhance EV selection strategies and market understanding.